 In addition to representing creditors, Jim Angell represents debtors in business cases.
 His business background, litigation experience and familiarity with the bankruptcy courts as a chapter 7 trustee gives him the skills to assist business clients in working out debt with creditors, reorganizing their business debt or, in appropriate cases, closing their businesses.

 Lawsuits, or “adversary proceedings,” are frequently filed by debtors in bankruptcy or by trustees seeking to recover money or property for the estate as “preferences,” as “fraudulent transfers,” or under other provisions of the Bankruptcy Code.
 Often these lawsuits are filed against creditors who are already at risk of not being paid.
-These lawsuits involve not only understanding the provisions of the Bankruptcy Code, and state law, but litigation skills.
+These lawsuits require not only understanding the provisions of the Bankruptcy Code, and state law, but litigation skills.
 Our team of business litigators is experienced in these matters.
 Jim Angell serves on the Chapter 7 trustee panel for the Eastern District of North Carolina and is constantly involved in these cases as a plaintiff.
-His substantial experience in bringing these suits has resulted in his understanding defenses to these lawsuits and settlement opportunities available to a defendant.
-Jim is certified as a Business Bankruptcy Specialist by the North Carolina State Board of Legal Specialization and the American Board of Certification.
+Jim and Nicholas Brown have substantial experience in bringing these suits resulting in their understanding defenses to these lawsuits and settlement opportunities available to a defendant.
+Jim and Nick are certified as a Business Bankruptcy Specialist by the North Carolina State Board of Legal Specialization and the American Board of Certification.
 Jim is also a Certified Public Accountant in the state of North Carolina.

-Our clients seeking representation in debtor-creditor matters and bankruptcy trust Howard Stallings to advocate to mitigate their potential losses.
+Our clients seeking representation in debtor-creditor matters and bankruptcy trust Howard, Stallings, From, Atkins, Angell & Davis, P.A. to advocate to mitigate their potential losses.
 Our reputation for litigation throughout North Carolina speaks for itself.
 Call us today at 919-821-7700 or contact our office online.
 Free parking is available at our locations.